axelvaldez/radical-companies/_posts/rfiction/sparked-by-greed/2023-03-04-E02-sparked-by-greed.markdown

  <div class="_speakera">You are married, right?&hellip;</div>
  <div class="_speakerb">Yes, I am, but it is not only that, she'll be deciding on salaries and bonus and stuff and she would have an ax to gring when it comes to you.</div>
  <div class="_speakera">Bruno, you are very smart.
 Think.
 Salaries and anything to do with money is based on <span class="_paradigm">RAD</span>s, right?
 And who gives me <span class="_paradigm">RAD</span>s?
 She doesn&rsquo;t, you guys do.
 If I get more than anybody else one month it must be because I did something really good&hellip; that a lot of people saw as a contribution.
 Right?</div>
- <div class="_speakerac">Besides, it is all out in the open and if there&rsquo;s some hanky panky, you will bring it up, right?</div>
+ <div class="_speakerac">Besides, it is all out in the open and if there&rsquo;s some hanky-panky, you will bring it up, right?</div>
  <div class="_speakerb">Yes.
 I get it in my head, but it is hard to shake the concerns&hellip;</div>
  <div class="_speakera">Then don&rsquo;t.
 Just be open to their being fears that don&rsquo;t play here.</div>
  <div class="_speakerb">And bonuses, too.
 I get it.</div>